ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 And that's it, folks!
 You can see that our original approach, *in which we just used the refracted direction to evaluate the inner layer model along with attenuating the result with Fresnel transmission coefficients*, was almost *correct*.
 What we were missing was the (relatively trivial) compensation factor $\frac{\eta_{0}^{2}}{\eta_{1}^{2}}$, which, however, makes the difference as you can see in the following images:

-*[Images: Solid angle compression applied.
+*[images: Solid angle compression applied.
 Ideally white (albedo 100%) Lambert layer under blue medium (thicknesses: large to none; light: point, area, diffuse)]*

 It's important to note, that we use single-point simplification here as *was used* in the original WWL paper -- i.e. we assume the incoming and outgoing light to pass through the same point on the outer layer.